tanglong3bf/DrogonJwtUtil/README.md

 plugins:
   - name: tl::jwt::JwtUtil
     config:
       # secret: The secret key used to sign and verify JWT tokens.
+NOT
-NOT SUGGESTED to set in config file.
+      # SUGGESTED to set in config file.
       secret: your_secret_key
+      # alg: The algorithm used to sign and verify JWT tokens.
+HS256 by default.
+      # Supported algorithms: HS256(default), HS384, HS512
+      alg: HS256
       # iat is MUST NOT set.
 It will be set in code automatically.
       payload:
         # three string fields are not necessary.
         iss: tanglong3bf
         sub: demo
         aud: visitor
-        # exp: expired time in seconds, if it is negative, means always not expired.
+        # exp: expired time in seconds, if it is negative, means always not
+        # expired.
 1800 by default.
         exp: 1800
-        # nbf: not before time in seconds, if it is negative, means not set this field to payload. -1 by default.
+        # nbf: not before time in seconds, if it is negative, means not set this
+        # field to payload. -1 by default.
         nbf: -1
         # jti: JWT ID, if it is false, means not set this field to payload.
+If
-If it is true, the UUID will be used to generate the jti field.
-False by default.
+        # it is true, the UUID will be used to generate the jti field.
+False by
+        # default.
         jti: false
 ```